How to Have a Mexico Destination Wedding in 2021 as a Foreigner

 - If you are divorced or widowed, you will also need to present originals and copies of the respective documents and have them apostilled and translated where necessary.

 A civil wedding in Mexico is 100% legally binding and valid anywhere in the world.
-If you are uncertain about these requirements or need a Wedding Planner to help coordinate a civil wedding for you, feel free contact me, and I can recommend wedding planners that can assist you with this process.
+As can be seen, it is a considerable amount of information to get your head around.
+If you need further clarification or a Wedding Planner to help coordinate a civil wedding for you.
+Feel free to contact me , and I can recommend wedding planners that can assist you with the process.

-Many destination weddings in the Riviera Maya, Puerto Vallarta or Los Cabos commonly fall under this umbrella.
-A Symbolic or non-religious wedding is generally conducted by an officiant or minister, and are very common amongst foreigners for weddings on the beach, hotel resorts and colonial homes in Merida, Yucatan, for example.
-It is not necessary for the bride or groom to have or share the same religious beliefs for a non-religious wedding.
+Generally speaking, many Mexico destination weddings in Cancun, Puerto Vallarta or Cabo San Lucas commonly fall under this umbrella.
+A Symbolic or non-religious wedding is generally conducted by an officiant or minister.
+Hence why they are very common with foreigners.
+Who, for the most part, have weddings on the beach, hotel resorts or colonial homes in Yucatan.
+Of course, it is not necessary for brides or grooms to have or share the same religious beliefs for a non-religious wedding.

-A Symbolic wedding or non-religious wedding will generally require your passports in original form and copies, but this will depend on the region and officiant or minister.
-If you need a recommendation on a wedding planner who can help coordinate a non-religious ceremony for your destination wedding, please let me know so, and I can advise you respectively.
+A Symbolic wedding or non-religious wedding will generally require your passports in original form and copies.
+However, this will depend on the region where you are marrying and the officiant or minister.
+Again, if you need a recommendation on a wedding planner who can help coordinate a non-religious ceremony for your Mexico destination wedding.
+Please get in touch, and I can advise you accordingly.

-Mexico is a very Catholic country, and the chances are, your partner is also Catholic.
+Mexico is a very Catholic country, and the chances are, if your partner is from Mexico they are also Catholic.
 So, what is the process for getting married in Mexico if you aren´t Catholic?

 Just because your partner is Catholic, doesn´t mean you need to convert your religious beliefs.
 Nowadays, it is common to have what is known as a “Mixed Wedding” in a Catholic church or chapel.
-However, the requirements and process can be more complicated.
-A Catholic wedding in Mexico has no legal status in Mexico or abroad, hence why in Mexico it is common to have a civil and a religious wedding.
+However, the requirements and process can be somewhat complicated.
+A Catholic wedding in Mexico has no legal status in Mexico or abroad.
+Hence why in Mexico it is common to have a civil and a religious wedding.

-If you are a foreigner and non-Catholic, you will be required to visit the Catholic church closest to the home of the bride to request permission to marry in a Catholic church.
+If you are a foreigner and non-Catholic and want to get married in Mexico.
+You will be required to visit the Catholic church closest to the home of the bride to request permission to marry in a Catholic church.
 What advice you receive next may depend on the minister and church.

-You and your partner will then be required to attend pre-matrimonial talks with the minister, prior to your religious wedding.
-Once finalized and all the above requirements have been fulfilled, the minister will provide you with a letter that is certified by the archdioceses in Mexico that authorizes celebrating your wedding in another state (in the case of a destination wedding).
+Next, you both will be required to attend pre-matrimonial talks with the minister, prior to your religious wedding.
+Once all requirements are fulfilled, the minister will give you a letter that is certified by the archdioceses in Mexico.
+This letter authorizes celebrating your wedding in another state (in the case of a destination wedding).